Flour de Liz

 A stack of three butterscotch blondies with a stream of butterscotch sauce drizzling over top and starting to pool at the bottom.

-This nostalgic recipe is the perfect back to school treat, and is great for a bake sale, picnic, or potluck!
-If you love blondies, you'll also love these Salted Caramel Maple Bars.
+This nostalgic recipe is the perfect back-to-school treat, and is great for a bake sale, picnic, or potluck!
+If you love blondies, you'll also love these Biscoff Blondies and these Salted Caramel Maple Bars.

 Jump to: